MarvinLvn/voice-type-classifier/README.md

+🎉 📢 🎉

+**A new version (VTC 2.0) is available at [https://github.com/LAAC-LSCP/VTC](https://github.com/LAAC-LSCP/VTC)**

+We strongly recommend switching; it should provide better **accuracy** and **faster running time** :)

+The code for VTC 1.0 will remain available here for reproducibility.

+🎉 📢 🎉

 # A Voice Type Classifier For Child-Centered Daylong Recordings

-This is the git repository associated to our Interspeech 2020 publication : [*An open-source voice type classifier for child-centered daylong recordings*](https://arxiv.org/abs/2005.12656)
+This is the git repository associated to our Interspeech 2020 publication : [*An open-source voice type classifier for child-centered daylong recordings*](https://arxiv.org/abs/2005.12656); aka VTC 1.0.

 <p align="center">
   <img src="docs/figures/vtc_problem.png" alt="Output of the voice type classifier" style="width:75%;">